 Onion and Garlic

-Onion is optional in marinara sauce, but we recommend it to add extra sweetness and flavor to the sauce.
+Onion is optional in marinara sauce, but we recommend it to add extra sweetness and flavor.

 There is no celery or carrots in marinara sauce.